mustafacansevinc/highly-available-elasticsearch/README.md

 * The cluster has at least **three *master-eligible* nodes**, as long as at least two of these nodes are not voting-only *master-eligible* nodes.
 * Clients are configured to send their requests to a **load balancer** that balances the requests across an appropriate set of nodes.

-Some features are offered by Elasticsearch to keep the cluster highly available.
+Elasticsearch offers some features to keep the cluster highly available.

-* [Cross Cluster Replication](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-ccr.html): It lets you replicate index and the data across remote follower clusters which may be in a different datazone from the leader cluster so that search request can be still handled during the datacenter outage:
+* [Cross Cluster Replication](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-ccr.html): It lets you replicate the index and the data across remote follower clusters which may be in a different data zone from the leader cluster so that search requests can be still handled during the datacenter outage:
-    * In uni-directional configuration, there is one cluster to contain only leader indices and the other cluster to contain only follower indices.
+    * In the uni-directional configuration, there is one cluster to contain only leader indices and the other cluster to contain only follower indices.
 It can be applied the architectures:
         * Single disaster recovery datacenter
-        * Multiple disaster recovery datacenter
+        * Multiple disaster recovery datacenters
         * Chained replication
-    * In bi-directional configuration, each cluster contains both leader and follower indices.
+    * In the bi-directional configuration, each cluster contains both leader and follower indices.
         * Bi-directional replication
     * Please note that CCR is not covered in this solution as high availability should be provided using only one cluster.

-* [**Taking regular snapshots**](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-take-snapshot.html): So that you can restore a fresh copy of your data.
+* [**Take regular snapshots**](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-take-snapshot.html): So that you can restore a fresh copy of your data.
     * The snapshot creation and retention process could be automated using [Snapshot Lifecycle Management](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-lifecycle-management-api.html) (SLM).
     * If multiple SLM policies are defined to create snapshots at different time intervals, it lets you restore data from a wider range.
-    * The snapshots can be stored in file system location or in custom repositories like S3, Azure & Google Cloud Storage.
+    * The snapshots can be stored in file system locations or in custom repositories like S3, Azure & Google Cloud Storage.
 See [this link](https://www.elastic.co/guide/en/cloud/current/ec-custom-repository.html) for details.
     * Periodic snapshots can be taken with also a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)

 * [**Design for resilience**](https://www.elastic.co/guide/en/elasticsearch/reference/current/high-availability-cluster-design.html): The main step of high availability is the design for resilience as an Elasticsearch cluster can continue operations as normal if some of its nodes or components are unavailable when there are enough well-connected nodes with a proper design.
     * One node clusters: A single node cluster *cannot be resilient* as there are no replicas.
 It is needed to override the `number_of_replicas` value as 0 to ensure the cluster can report a `green` status.
 A snapshot may be restored if the node fails.
 One-node clusters are not recommended to use in production.
     * Two-node clusters: A two-node cluster *cannot be resilient*.
-The master elections are majority-based, so one of the nodes should be configured as `node.master: false` to ensure it is *master-ineligible*, as if the both of the nodes were *master-eligible* the master election will fail.
+The master elections are majority-based, so one of the nodes should be configured as `node.master: false` to ensure it is *master-ineligible* as if both of the nodes were *master-eligible* the master election will fail.
 With this type of design, the cluster may tolerate the loss of the *master-ineligible* node.
 Also, a resilient load balancer should be configured to balance client requests across the nodes.
     * **Three-node clusters**: All three nodes can have the same roles in this scenario and as they all are *master-eligible*, the cluster will be resilient to the loss of any single node.
 Also, a resilient load balancer should be configured to balance client requests across the nodes.
     * Clusters with more than three nodes: It is good practice to limit the number of *master-eligible* nodes to three, which will shorten the time of master elections.
 But as the cluster is larger, it is recommended to use dedicated nodes for each role to scale resources for each task independently.
 Also, you should avoid sending any client requests to the dedicated *master-eligible* nodes to overwhelm them with unnecessary extra work that could be handled by one of the other nodes.
     * Multizone clusters: [Resilience in larger clusters](https://www.elastic.co/guide/en/elasticsearch/reference/current/high-availability-cluster-design-large-clusters.html)